-Allowing your little one to hold a sippy cup and walk around with it will encourage overdrinking, and an attachment can be formed, much like with the bottle.
+Allowing your little one to drink from a cup and walk around with it will encourage overdrinking, and an attachment can be formed, much like with the bottle.

 I’ve linked a few of my go-to sippy cups, straw cups, and spill-proof options found on Amazon.

 - Bonbay Straw Transition Cup with Handles

 - Olababy Silicone Training Cup

 - Silicone Training Cup with Handles and Lid

 - Bunnytoo Weight Straw Sippy Cup

 - JoyIt Learning Cup with Lid and Straw